tc39/proposal-import-attributes/README.md

 ## Synopsis

-The Import Assertions proposal adds an inline syntax for module import statements to pass on more information alongside the module specifier.
-The initial application for such assertions will be to support additional types of modules in a common way across JavaScript environments, starting with [JSON modules](http://github.com/tc39/proposal-json-modules).
+The Import Attributes proposal, formerly known as Import Assertions, adds an inline syntax for module import statements to pass on more information alongside the module specifier.
+The initial application for such attributes will be to support additional types of modules in a common way across JavaScript environments, starting with [JSON modules](http://github.com/tc39/proposal-json-modules).

 The syntax will be as follows (shown here is the proposed method for importing a JSON module):
 ```js